 In a world filled with change, it is often not the physical changes we find difficult but rather the emotional and psychological impacts of letting go of the way the world used to be and shifting to a new reality.

-Kodak failed because it couldn’t let go of its old identity as a chemical photographer.
-The company actually invented the digital camera in 1975 but was so emotionally tied to its identity as a chemical photographer that it couldn’t take advantage of its own innovation.
+Kodak didn’t fail because it couldn’t make digital cameras — Kodak actually invented the digital camera, in 1975.
+The company failed because it was so emotionally tied to its identity as a chemical photographer that it couldn’t take advantage of its own innovation.
+It couldn’t let go of its old identity.
 This left a huge opportunity for others to fill.